Setting up

 Basic method

 Fly up the rising tunnel after the underground bridge.
-Enemies from the tunnel and dropship will chase you.
-Fly low past the tower doors to draw more enemies out into the chase.
+Enemies from the tunnel will give chase.
+Fly low past each of the tower doors to trigger more enemies.
 Destroy the Wraith, and eject any Ghost pilots with blasts to one side as you want everyone on foot.
-Actually, to save yourself pilot ejection work, it's good if you can overturn Ghosts along the way before they ever get manned (it's easy with a blast to one side).
-Also fly low past the narrow pass that leads into the next area to bring out the pass guards.
+Actually, to save yourself ejection work, it's good if you can overturn the relevant Ghosts along the way before they ever get manned (it's easy with a blast to one side).
+Also, fly low past the narrow pass that leads into the next area, to trigger some guards.

-Try to attract everyone over to the pass, then fly through low down to trigger enemies beyond.
-This also triggers enemies outside to head into the pass; so fly back out again (after perhaps blasting the Shades, which I'd recommend) and wait for most or all enemies to enter.
-Some may need a bit of encouragement.
-It's up to you how much time you spend on that, but with patience it's usually possible to get everyone in.
+Draw enemies towards the pass as best you can, then fly through low down to trigger enemies beyond.
+This also triggers enemies outside to head into the pass; so fly back out again - after perhaps blasting the Shades which I'd recommend - and wait for most or all enemies to enter.
+Some may need a bit of encouragement, but with a bit of patience you'll probably be able to get everyone in.

-Fly back in, trigger the Marines and Hunters, kill the Hunters quick and get a checkpoint near the underpass (the short tunnel with pillars at the start).
+Fly back in, trigger the Marines and Hunters, kill the Hunters quick and get a checkpoint near the underpass (the short tunnel).
 Hopefully you'll get it within a few seconds, but it can get delayed quite a while if you were slow to kill the Hunters and the Marines got into an early skirmish.
 Hey presto, you're done.
 Prepare for battle!

 Difficulty levels